nsioulas/MHDTurbPy/README.md

 # MHDTurbPy
 A collection of functions for downloading, cleaning, and analyzing data from the Parker Solar Probe, Solar Orbiter, Helios, and Ulysses missions.
-Additional documentation will be added in the future.
+Additional functions and documentation will be added soon.

  We welcome contributions to this repository, so feel free to add your own functions.